Last Updated on: 7th October 2024, 05:46 pm

 While swimming is possible here, the water is very rocky and you have to walk pretty far out before finding a comfortable spot.
 The water also contains a lot of seaweed.

-While I didn’t experience any issues, I was always on the lookout for jellyfish or other creatures.
+Though I didn’t experience any issues, I was always on the lookout for jellyfish or other creatures.
 Such a remote area certainly wouldn’t be an ideal place to get injured.

 Also be aware that perhaps due to the small size of Mulegé, some locals come to secluded beaches like this one to escape prying eyes.
-Yet they don’t always check carefully to make sure they’re really alone.
+Yet they don’t always check carefully to make sure they’re really alone!

 Hiking The Cerros de Mulegé